 Terri Hiroshima is dedicated to making the Puget Sound’s business, arts and culture communities stronger, vital and more interconnected.
 She is vice president of communications at the Seattle Metropolitan Chamber of Commerce and previously served as both executive director and director of marketing and external relations at Crosscut Public Media.
 She also worked in arts marketing for 18 years—as director of marketing and communications at Seattle Theatre Group, communications director at Seattle’s legendary Empty Space Theatre, and at One Reel where she promoted some of Seattle’s most beloved community celebrations, including Bumbershoot.
 Terri is a member of the Seattle Arts Commission.
 She graduated with a BS in Communications from Boston University.

-Jennifer is a native Washingtonian and relocated back to Seattle in 2010 after living in Houston, Texas for seven years.
-Upon moving back to Seattle she became the Commercial Portfolio Manager for the Pike Place Market Preservation and Development Authority where she manages a team that oversees 220 year round tenants located within 13 buildings in the nine acre Pike Place Market Historical District.
-Jennifer enjoys working in a creative environment where she and her team implement the Market’s mission of incubating small start-up businesses.
-During her career, Jennifer has overseen several development projects from design inception through construction completion including over 100 retail stores, a training center, wine storage facility, and an artist live work facility.
-She currently has an advisory role in the retail development of the Pike Place Market’s new Market Front development being built in conjunction with the Seattle Waterfront development project.
-Prior to working for the Market Jennifer was the Senior Property Manager for a private developer in Houston, Texas managing over a million square feet of warehouse, retail, residential properties and was the Retail Store Design and Senior Property Manager for a Seattle based financial retail company.
-She is also active with the Downtown Seattle Association having served on the Urban Experience Committee and is currently serving on the Public Space Activation and Management Committee.
+Jennifer is a native Washingtonian and relocated back to Seattle in 2010 from Houston, Texas when she became the Commercial Portfolio Manager for the Pike Place Market Preservation and Development Authority.
+She manages a team that oversees 220 year round tenants located in the nine acre Pike Place Market Historical District with the mission of incubating small start-up businesses.
+During her career, Jennifer has overseen over multiple development projects from design inception through construction completion and Property Management teams while working for a developer in Houston and at a Seattle based financial retail company.
+She is also active with the Downtown Seattle Association serving on the Urban Experience and Public Space Activation and Management Committees.
 Jennifer has a Bachelor of Fine Arts degree in Painting with an Art History Minor from the University of Washington, Seattle.
-She has participated in theater and is a member of the National Thespian Society.

 Melanie Matthews is director of capacity building and operations at both the Campion Advocacy Fund, a 501c4 created to accelerate the protection of wilderness and the end of homelessness, and the Campion Foundation, a family foundation dedicated to protecting wilderness, ending homelessness and building a strong, resilient nonprofit sector.
 Melanie previously served as managing director of the Empty Space Theatre and managed Kneehigh Theatre—one of the UK’s top theatre companies—and Malvern Theatres, a three-venue arts center in the UK, transforming it through a multi-million dollar redevelopment program.
 Melanie holds an MBA from Colorado State University and a BA (Hons) from Bristol University.
 She is also co-chair of the Grants Managers Network.